Yes, of course!

 Hi, I am Isabelle Lesschaeve, your Wine Tasting Coach.

-When I started to work in the wine industry, I was surprised by the way winemakers and wine professionals were tasting.
+When I started working in the wine industry, I was surprised by the way winemakers and wine professionals were tasting.
 Every tasting I attended was biased in one way or another.

-I mentioned to my colleagues about these possible errors and started to introduce them to what I call “good sensory practices”.
-I showed how their five senses could be fooled by the tasting environment and how they could better use these senses to evaluate more objectively their perceptions when tasting wines.
+I mentioned to my colleagues about these possible errors and started introducing them to what I call "good sensory practices".
+I showed how their five senses could be fooled by the tasting environment and how they could better use these senses to more objectively evaluate their perceptions when tasting wines.